Firefly (TV series)

-Firefly is an American space Western drama television series, created by writer and director Joss Whedon, under his Mutant Enemy Productions label.
+Firefly is a 2002 American space Western drama television series, created by writer and director Joss Whedon, under his Mutant Enemy Productions label.
 Whedon served as an executive producer, along with Tim Minear.
-The series is set in the year 2517, after the arrival of humans in a new star system, and follows the adventures of the renegade crew of Serenity, a "Firefly-class" spaceship.
-The ensemble cast portrays the nine characters who live on Serenity.
+The series is set in the year 2517, after the arrival of humans in a new star system called The Verse, and follows the adventures of the renegade crew of Serenity, a "Firefly-class" spaceship.
+The ensemble cast portrays the nine characters living aboard Serenity.
 Whedon pitched the show as "nine people looking into the blackness of space and seeing nine different things."

-The show explores the lives of a group of people, some of whom fought on the losing side of a civil war, who make a living on the fringes of society as part of the pioneer culture of their star system.
-In this future, the only two surviving superpowers, the United States and China, fused to form the central federal government, called the Alliance, resulting in the fusion of the two cultures.
-According to Whedon's vision, "nothing will change in the future: technology will advance, but we will still have the same political, moral, and ethical problems as today."
+The show explores the lives of a group of people, some of whom fought on the losing side of a civil war, making a living on the fringes of society as part of their star system's pioneer culture.
+The two surviving superpowers, the United States and China, united to form the central federal government, called the Alliance.
+According to Whedon's vision, "Nothing will change in the future: Technology will advance, but we will still have the same political, moral, and ethical problems as today."

-Firefly premiered in the U.S. on the Fox network on September 20, 2002.
-By mid-December, Firefly had averaged 4.7 million viewers per episode and was 98th in Nielsen ratings.
+Firefly premiered in the United States on the Fox network on September 20, 2002.
+By mid-December, it had averaged 4.7 million viewers per episode and was 98th in Nielsen ratings.
 It was canceled after 11 of the 14 produced episodes were aired.
-Despite the relatively short life span of the series, it received strong sales when it was released on DVD and has large fan support campaigns.
+Despite its short run, it received strong sales when it was released on DVD and has large fan support campaigns.
 It won a Primetime Emmy Award in 2003 for Outstanding Special Visual Effects for a Series.
-TV Guide ranked the series at No. 5 on their 2013 list of 60 shows that were "Cancelled Too Soon".
+TV Guide ranked it No. 5 on their 2013 list of 60 "shows that were canceled too soon".

-The post-airing success of the show led Whedon and Universal Pictures to produce Serenity, a 2005 film which continues the story from the series.
-The Firefly franchise expanded into other media, including comics and a role-playing game.
+The show's post-airing success led Whedon and Universal Pictures to produce Serenity, a 2005 film that continues the story from the series.
+The Firefly franchise expanded into other media, including comics and two tabletop role-playing games.